Anyone can get a dry scalp, including your baby. But it can be difficult to determine the cause of your baby’s dry scalp as well as how to treat it.

 Depending on the cause, it can take several weeks for the dryness to go away.

-If you don’t see any improvements at all within a week of treatment, it may be time to have a pediatrician look at your baby’s scalp.
+If you don’t see any improvements at all within 1 week of treatment, it may be time to have a pediatrician look at your baby’s scalp.
 They might recommend a prescription-strength shampoo or a steroid cream to treat any underlying inflammation.
+If you don’t already have a pediatrician, the Healthline FindCare tool can help you find a physician in your area.

 Also see your baby’s doctor if your baby’s scalp starts: